gauravmaddi/Stir-Web-scrapping-Assignment/README.md

    http://127.0.0.1:5000/
    ```

-4. To fetch trends, hit the `/run-script` endpoint:
+4. To fetch the trends, hit the `/run-script` endpoint:
    ```
    http://127.0.0.1:5000/run-script
    ```